Colorado Residential Lease Agreement

 Consequences of Not Including Mandatory Disclosures

-Mandatory disclosures outline important health, safety, and property information for both landlord and tenant safety.
-A landlord who fails to provide federally or state-mandated disclosures could face legal repercussions or monetary penalties, either from a tenant lawsuit or from state officials.
+Mandatory disclosures outline important health, safety, and property information for the benefit of both landlord and tenant.
+A landlord who fails to provide federally or state-mandated disclosures could face legal consequences or monetary penalties, either from a tenant lawsuit or from state officials.
+Many lease provisions may be unenforceable without legally required disclosures.

 Sources